 That flat fee is why volume selling cheap singles is harder than it looks.
 On a $50 card, $0.30 is noise.
 On a $3.99 card, the combined fee load runs well over 20% of the sale before you've bought a stamp.

-The Top Rated Seller discount — worth chasing?
+Is the Top Rated Seller discount worth chasing?

 Top Rated Seller Plus knocks 10% off the final value fee, taking it from 13.25% to 11.925%.
-On any single sale that looks trivial — about 13 cents on a $10 order.
-Across my volume, it adds up to real money: on [X] sales last year it saved roughly $[X].
+On any single sale it looks trivial: about 13 cents on a $10 order.
+At my volume it quietly compounds into a few hundred dollars a year, which is real money for zero extra work once you qualify.

 My take: don't contort your business to chase the badge, but don't leave it on the table either.
-The requirements — tracking uploads, handling time, low defect rate — are mostly things a healthy card operation does anyway.
-The one that trips up card sellers is tracked shipping, because tracking on low-value singles can cost more than the card.
-[Describe how you handle this — e.g., which price point you switch to tracked at.]
+The requirements (tracking uploads, handling time, low defect rate) are mostly things a healthy card operation does anyway.
+The part that trips up card sellers is tracked shipping, since tracking on low-value singles can cost more than the card.
+My rule: under C$20 ships untracked letter mail, above that gets tracked.
+There's more on that math in my shipping guide.

 Worked example: a $10 card from listing to bank deposit